Biden to convene a summit of democracies in December

-“The purpose is really to solicit new and meaningful commitments to defend against authoritarianism, address and fight corruption and promote respect for human rights both at home and abroad,” said the official, who spoke on the condition of anonymity to provide exclusive details of the summit ahead of an official announcement.
+The Summit for Democracy will “galvanize commitments and initiatives across three principal themes: defending against authoritarianism, fighting corruption, and promoting respect for human rights,” a White House statement said Tuesday.

-The official said the list of invitees is not final and will depend in part on which nations appear receptive.
-The person would not confirm whether any particular leaders were likely to receive invitations but said the goal was to convene a mix of established democracies and “emerging” ones.
+The official, who spoke on the condition of anonymity to describe the event ahead of the announcement, said the list of invitees is not final and will depend in part on which nations appear receptive.
+The person would not confirm whether particular leaders were likely to receive invitations but said the goal was to convene a mix of established democracies and “emerging” ones.

 “We’re not trying to define who’s a democracy and who isn’t,” the official said.
 “What we are really looking for as we engage in this outreach is some kind of will and ability to deliver on meaningful commitments to reinforce democracy and rights.”